 Geometry Blog: I've set up a Math 444/445 Geometry Blog, accessible from the class website.
 I will try to post a blog entry as soon as possible after every class-usually, my entries will be ready by about 4:00PM, sometimes sooner.
 Each of my blog entries will include a brief summary of what happened that day (no substitute for attending class!), the latest reading and written assignments, and some questions for you to address in your own blog entries.
-Part of the requirement for this course is to post a blog entry of your own, in response to mine, before the next class.
-Your posts won't be graded for quality, but for full credit you must respond to at least two posts a week, and your entries must address the questions I pose in my own posts.
+Part of the requirement for this course is to post a blog entry of your own at least once a week.
+In order to count, your blog post must respond to one of mine before the next class.
+Your posts won't be graded for quality, but for full credit you must respond to at least one post a week, and your entries must address the questions I pose in my own posts.
 In addition, I encourage you to bring up any questions that have been raised in your mind by the latest reading, lecture, and/or homework, and to respond (respectfully!) to questions or comments made by other students.
 Please don't just repeat what others have written; instead, try to contribute something new to the conversation.
 If you wish to write about specific homework problems, please confine your comments to general questions and suggestions about how to get started.

-Reading: Most of my blog posts will include reading assignments.
+Reading: Some of my blog posts will include reading assignments.
 I expect you to read through each assignment quickly before the next class, and then to reread it carefully after it is covered in class.
 All reading assignments are required.

-Written Homework Assignments: Most of my blog posts will also include written homework assignments, usually due at the next class meeting.
-Homework will not be accepted after the due date except in extraordinary circumstances and (except for emergencies) with advance permission.
+Written Homework Assignments: Some of my blog posts will also include written homework assignments.
+Assignments are due on Wednesdays at the beginning of class.
+Late homework will not be accepted except in extraordinary circumstances and (except for emergencies) with advance permission.
 I strongly encourage you to work on the homework problems together with other students.
 However, when you write up your solutions to hand in, you must write your own solutions in your own words.
 More details about how to write up homework assignments will be given in an upcoming handout.

-Quizzes and Exams: At sporadic intervals throughout the summer, I will give short quizzes in class.
+Quizzes: At sporadic intervals throughout the quarter, I will give short quizzes in class.
 These will often be simply homework problems that you've already done, which I will ask you to answer in a timed setting without looking at your notes.
 Other times, they will be short questions that test how well you've absorbed the concepts that have been discussed recently.
 Not all quizzes will be announced in advance.
 Quizzes cannot be made up, but your lowest quiz score will be dropped, and any quiz missed for religious or medical reasons (with a doctor's note) will not count against you.